 A license is mandatory as it is related to regulating trades daily in the United States of America.
 Usually, there exist different types of licenses you can opt for based on your business location and expertise in HVAC.

 Once you obtain a license from your state or government authority, you need to register your business.
 For registration, you need to make sure that the following items are available with you:

-- Your business name: The small business owners must select a name that sounds unique, professional and describe the services you offer.
+- Your business name: The small business owners must select a name that sounds unique, and professional and describes the services you offer.